LKushneryk/Dadbot/README.md

 # Dadbot
 discord bot that responds to "I'm [word]" with "Hi [word], I'm Dad!"

+# Commands
+!dadjoke - responds with a bad pun

 # Setup
 create a bot at http://discordapp.com/developers/applications/me